DBE Final Rule Sprint — B2G Coach

 What Comes Next — Submission, Response, and Outreach Action

-Submission process, timelines, and what to expect after you submit.
+Submission process, timelines, and what to expect after you file.
 What to do if there are complications or a decertification notice — and how to respond.
 Then the outreach strategy: how to re-engage agencies and prime contractors the moment your reevaluation is approved.
 Finish with a review of your Capabilities Statement so you're ready to move on Day One of reinstatement — not Day Thirty.

 Your Investment